kmadjei/django_project_boutique_ado/README.md

 ## Deployment

-The Food Lovers - Backend Development Project - has been deployed to 👉[Heroku.](https://python-and-datacentric-project.herokuapp.com/)👈
+The E-commerce FullStack Django project has been deployed to 👉[Heroku.](https://kmadjei-boutique-ado.herokuapp.com/)👈

 ### Deploying To Heroku